ccp-project/libccp/README.md

 and libccp handles everything else.
 The instructions below detail all of the steps necessary to make a datapath CCP compatible.

+If you do not need to create a new datapath and just want to get started using CCP, please see our [guide](https://ccp-project.github.io/guide).

 ## Implementation

 ### 0 | Include ccp.h in all relevant files